Living with HIV

 - Drug Companies

-Some companies that make HIV medicines also provide support programs for people who need those medicines.
-Find the contact information for drug companies by searching the drug’s name in the AIDSinfo Drug Database and then scrolling to the section in the patient version of the record titled "Manufacturer Information."
+Some companies that make HIV medicines also have drug assistance programs.
+To find the contact information for the manufacturer of an HIV medicine, search for the drug in the AIDSinfo Drug Database and then scroll down the drug fact sheet to the section titled "Manufacturer Information."

 Where can I find housing assistance?